Skip to Content

 During almost all Norwegian cruises there will be a day where there is a ‘fill a bag’ laundry offer for a certain price.
 The laundry bag will be in your cabin and it is a paper bag roughly the size of a pillowcase.

-The package usually costs around $25 and all items that you can fit in the bag will be washed and ironed for a set price.
+The package usually costs around $30 and all items that you can fit in the bag will be washed and ironed for this set price.
 Be careful not the rip the bag though as they are quite fragile!

 How to use this promotion: